Gerald-Star/Angular-Project-Hotel-Reservation-App/README.md

 Automatically imports it into app.module.ts.
 --flat ensures it’s created in the app/ folder instead of a subfolder.
 --module=app tells Angular to import it into app.module.ts.

+### Twp Types of Form Validation in Angular

+1. Reactive Form Validation - Validate Form in TypeScript Class
+2. Template Driven Form Validation - Template Driven Form Validation

+- To use the Reactive Form Validation : Import import { FormBuilder, FormGroup, Validators } from '@angular/forms';

+## Form listener (ngSubmit)
+" Use to submit a form by creating a button =onSubmit"

+# Make a validation using
+*ngIf